Bundt cake: Design

-Bundt cakes do not conform to any single recipe; instead, their characterizing feature is their shape.
 A Bundt pan generally has fluted or grooved sides, and is usually coated to make releasing the cake easier.
 Like other tube or ring style pans, the central tube allows faster and more even heat distribution when baking large volumes of batter.

-Ring pans like Bundt molds heat faster than regular round pans and they bake deep cakes evenly even at diameters over 9 inches.
+Ring pans, like Bundt molds, heat faster than regular round pans, and they bake deep cakes evenly even at diameters over 9 inches.
 Usually heating cores are recommended for even heat distribution in deep cake tins and standard cakes larger than 9 inches in diameter.
-To bake in standard sized tins bundt recipes need conversion.
-A standard 9 inch cake pan holds around six cups volume, so a 12 cups Bundt recipe will fill two standard cake pans, or one 13x9 sheet pan.
+To bake in standard sized tins, Bundt recipes need conversion.
+A standard 9-inch cake pan holds around six cups volume, so a 12-cup Bundt recipe will fill two standard cake pans, or one 13x9 sheet pan.